blueish9/redux-dispatcher/README.md

      // the default case is handled automatically
 }

-const profileReducer = profileDispatcher(initialState, mapTypeToReducer);
+const profileReducer = profileDispatcher(initialState, mapActionToReducer);

 // profileReducer will match with key from profileDispatcher.key ("profile")